talboger/talboger.github.io/_publications/HafriBogerFirestone_PsychScience_2021.md

 date: 2021-01-01
 venue: 'Psychological Science'
 paperurl: 'http://academicpages.github.io/files/HafriBogerFirestone_PsychScience_2021.pdf'
-citation: '\*Hafri, A., \*Boger, T. (co first-author), & Firestone, C. (in press).
-Melting ice with your mind: Representational momentum for physical states. _Psychological Science_.'
+citation: '*Hafri, A., *Boger, T. (co first-author), & Firestone, C. (in press).
+Melting ice with your mind: Representational momentum for physical states. <i>Psychological Science</i>.'
 ---
 This paper extends the phenomenon of representational momentum from position changes to state-changes.
 It is currently in press at _Psychological Science_.